deepjasani17/Banking-Website/README.md

 ## Overview

 This is a banking website built with Node.js and MongoDB.
-It allows users to register, log in, transfer money,user credentials, and view their transaction history.
+It allows users to register, log in, transfer money, see their user credentials and transaction history.

 ## Technology Stack